walubeisack/FinalProject/README.md

 ![image](https://github.com/walubeisack/FinalProject/assets/165956747/dd2172ec-cc55-42dd-95bf-b02096f7103b)

-compared the land_cover classes with the defined classes from the data source
+Compared the land_cover classes with the defined classes from the data source

 ![image](https://github.com/walubeisack/FinalProject/assets/165956747/bd4cbd62-c7ce-4d2d-9a38-db406089cbc3)

-cropland is represented by value '40', and a table containing cropland values was created
+Cropland is represented by value '40', and a table containing cropland values was created

 ```SQL
 CREATE TABLE cropland AS